abba-platforms/NADD/COMPANY.md

 ## 3. Ownership Structure

-Following the spin-off, the equity distribution in **NADD Labs (Pty) Ltd** is structured as follows:
+Following the spin-off, the equity distribution in **NADD Labs Ltd** is structured as follows:

 | Shareholder | Ownership (%) | Description |
 |--------------|----------------|-------------|